 pK of reaction (1) is 9.25. pK of reaction (2) is 6.8.
-For phenolphthalein: pH 8.2 = colorless; pH 10 = red HIn -----> H+ + In- colourless PH >8.2 Red colour Phenolphthalein is a weak acid, which can lose H+ ions in solution.
+For phenolphthalein: pH 8.2 = colorless; pH 10 = red

+Phenolphthalein is a weak acid, which can lose H+ ions in solution.
 The phenolphthalein molecule(HIn) is colorless, and the phenolphthalein ion(In-) is pink.
-When a base is added to the phenolphthalein, the molecule ≓ ions equilibrium shifts to the right, leading to more ionization as H+ ions are removed
+When a base is added to the phenolphthalein, the molecule ≠ ions equilibrium shifts to the right, leading to more ionization as H+ ions are removed.

 When urine, acidic in nature, is titrated with NaOH, initially reaction (2) goes towards left.
-When all H2PO4- is converted into HPO42-, pH rises to 8.6, causing ionization of phenolphthalein .Phenolphathalein ion proceduced pink colour, sosolution turn into pink coloured.
+When all H2PO4 is converted into HPO42-, pH rises to 8.6, causing ionization of phenolphthalein .Phenolphathalein ion produced pink colour,so solution turn into pink coloured.
 NaOH required to reach this stage represent H+ bound to phosphate, called "Titrable Acidity".

 Neutral formalin is added to urine.
-We will convert formalin (Acid) to Neutral formalin, otherwise formalin(acid) itself react with NaOH when we measure H^+ of NH_4^+
+We will convert formalin (Acid) to Neutral formalin, otherwise formalin(acid) itself react with NaOH when we measure H^+ of NH_4^{+-}

 Now, Formaldehyde is added to urine.
-Following reaction occur. $4NH_4Cl + 6HCHO \rightarrow N_4(CH_2)6 + 6H_2O + HCl ----(3)$ Released H+ decrease pH of urine, making phenolphthalein colorless again.
+Following reaction occur.

+$$4NH_4Cl + 6HCHO \rightarrow N_4(CH_2)6 + 6H_2O + HCl ---- (3)$$

+Released H+ decrease pH of urine, making phenolphthalein colorless again.
 Further titration with NaOH, till phenolphthalein become pink, will actually represent H+ bound with ammonia released during reaction (3).
 It is called "Ammonia bound acidity".